benlagrone/phronesis-image-2/startup.md

    # use `echo $HOME` on Ubuntu if you need to confirm your home directory path
    ```

-2. Ensure the `stable-diffusion-webui` source tree is present in this project folder (it is bind-mounted into the container).

-3. Build and start the container on the shared `fortress-phronesis-net` bridge:
+2. Build and start the container on the shared `fortress-phronesis-net` bridge:

    ```bash
    docker compose up --build -d